The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-Roughly speaking, to each element of $\mathcal{H}^{\text{fr}}$ we can associate a ``compatibly framed" filtered flat bundle, and to this object we can associate ``generalized monodromy data" (more commonly known as ``Stokes data").
-The twistor coordinates for $\mathfrak{X}^{\text{fr}}$ will be built from Stokes data.
+We now begin with the construction of the twistor coordinates for $\mathfrak{X}^{{\rm fr}}$.
+Roughly speaking, to each element of $\mathcal{H}^{{\rm fr}}$ we can associate a ``compatibly framed'' filtered flat bundle, and to this object we can associate ``generalized monodromy data'' (more commonly known as Stokes data).
+The twistor coordinates for $\mathfrak{X}^{{\rm fr}}$ will be built from Stokes data.